The Aaron Papers www.the-aaron-papers.net

 make me afraid.
 22Then

 call, and I will answer; Or let me speak, and you answer me.
-23How many

 are my iniquities and sins?
 Make me to know my transgression and my sin.
 24why